Why Pakistan's Christian TV channels keep a low profile | DW | 28.01.2021

 Shakeel Masih, an activist from Sheikhupura city in Punjab, says the Christian channels are heavily tilted toward religious programming and lack entertainment value.
 "They are viewed by Christians across the country, and even in other parts of the world.
 I think they should also offer more entertainment programs," he told DW.

-Safina Javed, a Karachi-based Christian activist, says that some channels also air political talk shows, albeit there aren't many.
+Safina Javed, a Karachi-based Christian activist, says that some channels also air political talk shows, though there aren't many.
 "I have participated in some of them," she told DW.

 Christian activists say that although the channels don't face a direct threat from any group, the owners need to be careful and vigilant.